cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/tutorials/export-graphql-to-csv/index.md

 ## Convert the data to CSV

 Use a tool such as the open-source [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) library (`pd`) to convert the GraphQL data to CSV.
-In this example, the `convert_to_csv()` function does a bit of JSON processing before conversion to normalize the data, select only the desired data, and rename the columns so that they are user friendly.
+In this example, the `convert_to_csv()` function does a bit of JSON processing before conversion—normalizing the data, selecting only the desired data, and renaming the columns so that they are user friendly.

 The result is output to file in the directory specified by `file_dir`.